meulk/Pi-doh/README.md

 Pi-doh is a simple script that installs and configures Cloudflared to be your Pi-hole's DNS server, enabling DNS-Over-HTTPS functionality.

+Note.
+This is for arm64 architecture (64-bit Raspberry Pi)
 ___
 After the installation of Pi-hole is complete, use the following command to install: